brendanhasz/brendanhasz.github.io/_posts/2018-11-15-hmm-vs-gp-part2.md

 Stan function to compute the covariance matrix which assumed linearly-spaced x values, etc. However, none of the optimizations actually ended up making the sampling run any faster!
 Stan's pretty fast as is.
 Well.
-Maybe not “fast”. *Optimized*.
+Maybe not "fast". *Optimized*.

 We'll do the same thing for the hidden Markov model.
 Here's a diagram of the non-centered parameterization of the hidden Markov model.